eja/tibula/README.md

 ## Security & Deployment Best Practices

 > [!IMPORTANT]
 > Tibula grants administrators the power to modify the database schema and execute dynamic SQL logic.
 To ensure your data remains secure, follow these best practices for production deployments:

 1. **Private Access Only:** Host Tibula on an Intranet or access it via VPN.
+2. **Database Hardening:** If using MySQL, use a dedicated database user restricted to the Tibula schema.
+3. **If Exposing to the Internet:**
+   - Use a reverse proxy like Nginx to manage SSL/TLS certificates and headers.
+   - Restrict access by IP whitelisting where possible.
-2. **Reverse Proxy:** Use a reverse proxy like Nginx to manage SSL/TLS certificates and headers.
-Optionally configure a secondary generic authentication layer (e.g., Basic Auth) at the proxy level to shield the application from unauthorized probes.
+   - Optionally configure a secondary generic authentication layer (e.g., Basic Auth) at the proxy level to shield the application from unauthorized probes.
-3. **Database Hardening:** If using MySQL, use a dedicated database user restricted to the Tibula schema.

 ## Getting Started

 To get started with Tibula, simply clone the repository and build the project using the following commands: